kllngtme/netalertx-prometheus-exporter/README.md

 - Grafana with Prometheus | https://grafana.com/docs/grafana/latest/getting-started/get-started-grafana-prometheus/

 ##  Instructions
+Update all the specifics for your own server details.
 Run this docker image, update your prometheus.yml with your netalertx_exporter info.
-That should be it for the "bridge" to Prometheus to Grafana.
+That should be it for the "bridge".
+I would just do a quick check with popping this in your browser and see if you have results: http://:netalertx-exporterIP:9000/metrics
-You can use my Grafana Dashboard or build your own of course now that you can pull netalertx info into Grafana.
+You should be good to use the data in Grafana at that point.
+You can use my Grafana Dashboard or build your own of course.

 ```
 docker run -d \